mgruchala/CMS_GEM_TB_Timing/README.txt

 		cd ../src/

+	Open makefile_analyzer, ensure the compiler is correct for your system

+		i.e. CC = g++ or clang (for Mac OS > 10.9 ???)

+	Perform the same check for makefile_producer

 	Build the project:

 		make -f makefile_analyzer	#(Tree Analyzer)
 		make -f makefile_producer	#(Tree Producer, experts only)

-	This will create two executables "analyzeTree" and "produceTree" The first is for analyzing the "TestBeamDataset_TDC_Fall2014_GE11_*.root" files included in this repository The second is for creating these files (experts only)
+	This will create two executables "analyzeTree" and "produceTree"

 # Usage - analyzeTree
 # ========================================================